Gernby/raspberry-pilot/README.md

 13. Safely unmount the microSD card.
 Do not proceed until you know you have safely unmounted.
 14. Remove the SD card adapter from the computer and remove the microSD card from the adapter
 15. Insert the microSD card into the Rasperry Pi 4 with the contacts facing "up" towards the bottom of the mainboard
-16. Connect the keyboard, micro-HDMI adapter and the HDMI cable
+16. If you are using a local console, connect the keyboard, micro-HDMI adapter and the HDMI cable
+17. Connect the Ethernet cable if you do not have WiFi.
-17. Connect the USB A end of the USB A-to-C cable to the power supply and the USB C end into the power port on the Pi
+18. Connect the USB A end of the USB A-to-C cable to the power supply and the USB C end into the power port on the Pi
-18. Wait for the Pi to boot and wait several more seconds after the login is presented to finish the first boot
+19. Allow the Pi to boot and wait at least two minutes.
+If you are using the console, wait for several lines of text to appear before attempting to log in.
+20. If you are logging in remotely, go to your router's adminstration page to find the IP address given to your Pi (either via cable or WiFi).
-19. Log into the Pi using "ubuntu" for the username and the password
+21. Log into the Pi using "ubuntu" for the username and the password
-20. Try to `ping 8.8.8.8`.
+22. Try to `ping 8.8.8.8`.
 If successful, continue to the next section.
 If not, reboot and log in again with ubuntu/ubuntu.

-From this point forward, you may continue using the keyboard and monitor to work on the Pi or you may return to your primary computer and log into the Pi using `ssh`.

 ## Software installation
 (Note: You must have stable Internet connectivity at this point to proceed)

 1. Log into the Pi using "ubuntu" as the ID and password if you are not still logged in from earlier steps.
 Clone the repository

-`cd ~`
+`cd`
 `git clone https://github.com/Gernby/raspberry-pilot.git`

 2. Ask in Discord for the name of the current branch to checkout.